Change of Different types of sentences from Direct speech into Indirect speech.

 The doctor asked her if she took any medicine.

 The lady said to us, “ Did you attend the party yesterday?

-You, Second person will change according to object us.
+'You', Second person will change according to object in reporting speech 'us'.

 Yesterday = the previous day.
-So it will be :
+So the sentence will be :

 The lady asked us if we had attended the party the previous day.

 Boys said to the teacher, “Are you not going to teach us today?”